 While working in Excel, we often have to rename a workbook.
 In addition to this, properly named and organized worksheets and workbooks are important for the look of the spreadsheet.
 Moreover, this is an easy and time-saving task as well.
 This article will be very helpful for them.
 In this article, I will show you 4 easy methods in order to rename a workbook in Excel.
 Hence, let’s get started.

-4 Easy Methods to Rename a Workbook in Excel
+How to Rename a Workbook in Excel: 4 Easy Methods

 In the following section, I will use four effective and tricky methods to count the number of columns in Excel.
 Moreover, this section provides step-by-step procedures and details for all methods, and I have used Microsoft Office 365.
 It includes the keyboard shortcuts, context menu, VBA code, and Excel File tab.
 For the purpose of demonstration, I have used the following sample dataset.

 1. Apply Keyboard Shortcut to Rename a Workbook in Excel